 This 'change' (actually just better defined) to reflect what other non-interscholastic regulations already permit.
-Most veteran coaches recall the 'age-old' regulation that permits seniors only to participate in "All-Star" contests and permits them to play in only 2 of them.
-But, "All-Star" game is nothing more than a "Non-Interscholastic" event - no different than an AAU game/tournament - if it is not a regular season/tournament OHSAA game then it is a NON-INTERSCHOLASTIC game.
+"All-Star" game is nothing more than a "Non-Interscholastic" event - no different than an AAU game/tournament - if it is not a regular season/tournament OHSAA game then it is a NON-INTERSCHOLASTIC game.
 Therefore, ANY grade level is permitted to play in these so-called "All-Star" games.
 But, as with all non-interscholastic events, if it is not taking place in June or July, there is a limit of 2 per team that played for the same school teams the previous season.
 A school coach could coach up to two of their players on an all-star team.
 Seniors would not count in that limitation.
 There is no such limitation by the NCAA or the OHSAA of permitting a player to only play in '2' of these.
-They can play in as many as they wish.
+They can play in as many as they wish. \\Coaches may coach their student-athletes in these games, even if they occur during the 28-day no-contact period.